 Session 1 - Witness Familiarisation

 The session demystifies the process of giving evidence and explains the techniques cross-examining lawyers use to disconcert and discredit witnesses, including how these may differ when practiced over video link.
 In the second part of the training witnesses will experience some cross-examination in a mock-hearing.
 This exercise will enable witnesses to build in confidence and receive feedback and tips on how to give clear and concise evidence in person or via video link.

 Session 2 - Follow up Cross-Examination

 Designed as a follow on from Witness Familiarisation, this session enables witnesses to undergo in-depth cross-examination experience and gain mastery of delivery of evidence in person or via video link.
 We strongly recommend this session for key witnesses, those giving evidence for more than one day, those giving evidence via interpreter or generally for any witnesses who you have particular concerns over when it comes to them giving evidence.
 Witnesses can be videoed and their performance will be analysed.

-Sessions can be arranged for just one witness or a group of witnesses can undertake the training together.
+Sessions can be arranged for just one witness or a group of witnesses who can undertake the training together.

 We regularly provide familiarisation sessions for witnesses who are due to give evidence in a wide variety of legal forums including but not limited to: civil courts, international arbitrations, tribunals, inquiries, criminal courts, depositions, expert determinations, select committees, coroners inquests and professional misconduct conduct hearings.

 Aside from providing familiarisation sessions for witnesses due to appear in a variety of legal hearings, Bond Solon also offers courses for witnesses in the following areas:

 - Statement Writing - This course is designed to provide delegates with the necessary knowledge and skills to write written evidence to best practice standards.
 Delegates will learn how to improve the structure, content and style of their statements.
 In addition to developing an objective and critical eye to their written evidence, delegates will also be taught how to insulate their statements against cross-examination.